 How Long Should You Store Canned Food?

 Food stored longer than the dates listed above is probably still safe to eat.
 However, always inspect the food before tasting any of it.
 Don’t eat any food that looks or smells bad.

 Store-bought canned food will last long past the stamped expiration date, although the contents might not taste as good.
 Use a Lazy Susan for canned food storage and be sure to rotate the cans, keeping the older cans in the front and the newer cans in the back.
 Remember to use the older cans first, as long as they’re still in date, of course.

 Commercial food cans may corrode, especially if they contain tomatoes or other highly acidic foods.
 Natural substances in the food react to the tin container over time.
 After a few years, these interactions change the food’s texture and taste.
 The chemical interactions degrade the food’s nutrient content.

 Canned Food Storage at Home

-Before you store home canned food, remove the ring bands from tightly sealed jars and
+- Before you store home-canned food, remove the ring bands from tightly sealed jars.

 Location Where to Store Your Canned Foods

 Damp storage areas will make lids and bands rust, and this will be no good for sealing homemade cans of food.
 If you don’t have a basement, you can store canned goods on shelves in a dark, dry hallway closet.
 Keep them away from furnaces, hot pipes, or attics lacking insulation.